-13. DIRECTORS RESPONSIBILITY STATEMENT:
+13. DIRECTORS RESPONSIBILITY STATEMENT

-In terms of the provisions of Section 134(3)(c) of the Companies Act 2013 the Boardof Directors to the best of their knowledge and ability in respect of the year endedMarch 312016 confirm that:
+In terms of the provisions of Section 134(3)(c) of the Act the Board of Directors tothe best of their knowledge and ability in respect of the year ended March 31 2019confirm that:

-i. in the preparation of the annual accounts the applicable accounting standards hadbeen followed and there are no material departures;
+i) in the preparation of the annual accounts the applicable accounting standards hadbeen followed and there are no material departures;

-ii. they had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the loss ofthe Company for that period;
+ii) they had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the loss ofthe Company for that period;

-iii. they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; iv) they had prepared the annual accounts on a going concern basis;
+iii) they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; iv) they had prepared the annual accounts on a going concern basis;

-v they had laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and
+v) they had laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

-vi. they had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+vi) they had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-14. DECLARATION BY INDEPENDENT DIRECTORS:
+14. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has put in place appropriate policy on Directors appointment andremuneration and other matters provided in Section 178(3) of the Companies Act 2013which is provided in the Policy Dossier that has been uploaded on the Companyswebsite www.gtllimited.com.Further salientfeatures of the Companys Policy on Directors remuneration have been disclosedin the Corporate Governance Report which forms part of this Report.
+The Company has put in place appropriate policy on Directors' appointment andremuneration and other matters provided in Section 178(3) of the Act which is provided inthe Policy Dossier that has been uploaded on the Company's website www.gtllimited.com.Further salient features of the Company's Policy on Directors' remuneration have beendisclosed in the Corporate Governance Report which forms part of this Report.

-The Board of Directors has carried out annual evaluation of its own performance BoardCommittees and individual Directors pursuant to the provisions of the Companies Act 2013and corporate governance requirements as prescribed by the Securities & Exchange Boardof India(Listing Obligations & Disclosure Requirements) Regulations 2015 (the ListingRegulations).
+The Board of Directors has carried out annual evaluation of its own performance BoardCommittees and individual Directors pursuant to the provisions of the Act and corporategovernance requirements as prescribed by the Securities & Exchange Board of India(Listing Obligations & Disclosure Requirements) Regulations 2015 (the ListingRegulations).

-The performance of the Board and its Committees was evaluated by the Board afterseeking inputs from the Board / Committee members on the basis of the criteria such ascomposition of the Board / Committees and structure effectiveness of Board / Committeeprocesses providing of information and functioning etc. The Board and Nomination &Remuneration Committee also reviewed the performance of individual Directors on the basisof criteria such as attendance in Board / Committee meetings contribution in the meetingslike preparedness on issues to be discussed etc.
+The performance of the Board and its Committees were evaluated by the Board afterseeking inputs from the Board / Committee members on the basis of the criteria such ascomposition of the Board / Committees and structure effectiveness of Board / Committeeprocesses providing of information and functioning etc. The Board and Nomination &Remuneration Committee also reviewed the performance of individual Directors on the basisof criteria such as attendance in Board / Committee meetings contribution in the meetingslike preparedness on issues to be discussed etc.

 In a separate meeting of Independent Directors performance of non-independentDirectors performance of the Board as a whole and performance of the Chairman wasevaluated taking in to consideration views of executive and non-executive Directors.

-17. MANAGEMENT DISCUSSION AND ANALYSIS:
+17. MANAGEMENT DISCUSSION AND ANALYSIS

-18. CORPORATE GOVERNANCE & VIGIL MECHANISM:
+18. CORPORATE GOVERNANCE & VIGIL MECHANISM

-A separate Corporate Governance Report on compliance with Corporate Governancerequirements as required under Regulation 34(3) of the Listing Regulations forms part ofthis Report.
-The same has been reviewed and certified by M/s GDA& Associates Chartered Accountants the JointAuditors of the Company and ComplianceCertificate in respect thereof is given in Annexure A to this Report.
+A separate Corporate Governance Report on compliance with Corporate Governancerequirements as required under Regulation 34(3) read with Schedule V to the ListingRegulations forms part of this Report.
+The same has been reviewed and certified by M/s GDA& Associates Chartered Accountants the Auditors of the Company and ComplianceCertificate in respect thereof is given in Annexure A to this Report.

 The Company has formulated a Whistle Blower Policy details of which are furnished inthe Corporate Governance Report thereby establishing a vigil mechanism for directors andpermanent employees for reporting genuine concerns if any.

-A separate section on risks and their management is provided in the MD&A Reportforming part of the Annual Report which covers the development and implementation of riskmanagement framework.
-The Audit Committee monitors the risk management plan and ensuresits effectiveness.
-It is important for shareowners and investors to be awareof the risks that are inherent in the Companys businesses.
-The major risks faced by your Companyhave been outlined in this section to allow stakeholders and prospective investorsto take an independent view.
+A separate section on risks and their management is provided in the MD&A Reportforming part of the Annual Report.
+The Audit Committee monitors the risk management planand ensures its effectiveness.
+It is important for shareowners and investors to be awareof the risks that are inherent in the Company's businesses.
+The major risks faced by yourCompany have been outlined in this section to allow stakeholders and prospective investorsto take an independent view.
 We strongly urge stakeholders / investors to read and analyzethese risks before investing in the Company.

-17. CORPORATE SOCIAL RESPONSIBILITY:
+20. CORPORATE SOCIAL RESPONSIBILITY

-The brief outline of the Corporate Social Responsibility (CSR) Policy of the Companyand other details furnished in Annexure B of this Report in the format prescribed in theCompanies (Corporate Social Responsibility Policy) Rules 2014.
-For CSR initiativesundertaken by Global Foundation please refer to MD&A Reportunder the caption "Corporate Social Responsibility".
+The brief outline of the Corporate Social Responsibility (CSR) Policy of the Companyand other details are furnished in Annexure B of this Report in the formatprescribed in the Companies (Corporate Social Responsibility Policy) Rules 2014.
+For theCSR initiatives undertaken by Global Foundation reference may be made to MD&A Reportunder the caption "Corporate Social Responsibility".
 The CSR Policy is availableon the Company's website www.gtllimited.com.

 The details in respect of composition of the Audit Committee are included in theCorporate Governance Report which forms part of this Report.

-In terms of the provisions of Section 148(1) of the Act read with the Companies (CostRecords and Audit) Rules 2014 as amended since the Company's business (telecomnetworking services) is not included in the list ofindustries to which these rules are applicable the Company has not considered appointmentof Cost Auditors from the financial years 2015-16 onwards.
+In terms of the provisions of Section 148(1) of the Act read with the Companies (CostRecords and Audit) Rules 2014 as amended since the Company's business (telecomnetworking services) is not included in the list of industries to which these rules areapplicable the Company is not required to maintain cost records.

-As regards the Joint Auditors comment / observation / emphasis of matters the Board hasfurnished required details / explanations in Note Nos.
+As regards the Auditors' qualified opinion and emphasis of matters the Board hasfurnished required details / explanations in Note Nos.
 31.1 and 6.2 & 45 of Notes toStandalone financial statements respectively.

-The Secretarial Auditors Report does not contain any qualificationsreservations disclaimers or adverse remarks and the same is given in Annexure C (Form No. MR-3) forming partof this report.
+The Secretarial Audit Report is given in Annexure C (Form No. MR-3) forming partof this report.

-23. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:
+23. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-21. PARTICULARS OF RELATED PARTY TRANSACTIONS:
+24. PARTICULARS OF RELATED PARTY TRANSACTIONS

-All related party transactions entered into during the financial year were on anarms length basis and were in the ordinary course of business.
-There are no materiallysignificant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons which may have a potentialconflict with the interest of the Company at large.
+All related party transactions entered into during the financial year were on an arm'slength basis and were in the ordinary course of business.
+There are no materiallysignificant related party transactions made by the Company with Promoters Directors KeyManagerial Personnel or other designated persons which may have a potential conflict withthe interest of the Company at large.
 The policy on Related Party Transactions as approvedby the Board is uploaded on the Company's website www.gtllimited.com.
 None of theDirectors has any pecuniary relationships or transactions vis--vis the Company.
 Theparticulars as required under the Companies Act 2013 are furnished in Annexure E(Form No. AOC-2) to this report.

-25. MATERIAL CHANGES AND COMMITMENTS:
+25. MATERIAL CHANGES AND COMMITMENTS

 Save and except as discussed in this Annual Report no material changes have occurredand no commitments were given by the Company thereby affecting its financial positionbetween the end of the financial year to which these financial statements relate and thedate of this report.

-As required by the Companies (Accounts) Rules 2014 a report on performance andfinancial position of each of the subsidiaries and associate companies included in theConsolidated Financial Statement is presented in Annexure E (Form No. AOC-1).
+As required by the Companies (Accounts) Rules 2014 a report on performance andfinancial position of each of the subsidiaries and associate companies included in theConsolidated Financial Statement is presented in Annexure F (Form No. AOC-1).

 a) Conservation of Energy: